Alaska has been a dream destination for me for so long.

 We were barely out of the harbour when we saw our first critter of the day, a lone sea otter, lying on it’s back and staring up at us as we passed by.
 They really are so furry and cute, how could you not love a sea otter?
 We saw a few more throughout the day, bobbing on the surface.

-After a brief stop at Fox Island where the Kenai Fjords Wilderness Lodge is located, we were off into the heart of pristine Kenai Fjords National Park.
+After a brief stop at Fox Island where the Kenai Fjords Wilderness Lodge is located, we were off into the heart of the pristine fjords.

 All around me there were beautiful coastal mountains rising out of the deep blue water.
-It reminded me a lot of Fiordland in New Zealand.
+It reminded me a lot of Fjordland in New Zealand.

 As we picked up speed the light breeze became a bone-chillingly cold wind despite it being a beautiful sunny day in the middle of summer.
 I couldn’t imagine doing the tour later in the season on a rainy day.
 Luckily I had worn a lot of warm layers but I was still slightly regretting getting a seat outside.
 The cold did help me to stay awake though so that’s something.

 The Captain of the Alaskan Explorer, Captain Dan, gave us loads of information about what we were seeing along the way as well as cracking a number of well-timed jokes.
 He definitely kept us entertained throughout the tour with his quick wit.